 At the ATM - Using a Debit Card

 Usually, the cheapest way to get euro currency is by using your ATM debit card.
 The banks will process it immediately at a good rate.
 However, you will still be paying an ATM transaction fee, and more and more banks may charge an extra fee for an international transaction.

 You will usually get a more or less favorable base exchange rate if you use a credit card, but on top of that you will immediately incur interest charges on most credit cards - there is no grace period on cash advances.
 And, usually, the interest rate on cash advances is much higher.
 It's not unusual to have a card in your a wallet that is at a 0% introductory rate on purchases - but at a 23.99% interest rate on cash advances.

 It doesn't end there.
 There may be a credit card transaction fee on top of this, and, finally, just for good measure, a fee for using the ATM.

 On the bright side, a few newer credit cards are reducing fees on international transactions, having finally noticed that international travelers tend to use their credit cards a great deal, and may be interested in perks which make international transactions more affordable.
 Shop around for the best deal on international purchases and cash advances if you travel frequently.

 Need to convert currency?
 Remember Greece is now using the Euro for all transactions since the formal demise of the drachma back in 2002.
 Those old drachmae in a drawer will not be of any use to you in Greece today, so leave them at home.
 You'll need Euros now... unless the Greece financial crisis ends with an exit from the Euro and a return to the drachma.
-But this outcome is extremely unlikely as of this writing (July 2012).

 What Was a Drachma Worth?